WPBeginner

 These scripts and stylesheets are referred to as render-blocking JavaScript and CSS.

-What is Google PageSpeed Score?
+What Is a Google PageSpeed Score?

 Google PageSpeed Insights is a website speed test tool created by Google to help website owners optimize and test their websites.
-This tool tests your website against Google’s guidelines for speed and offers suggestions to improve your site’s page load time.
+This tool tests your website against Google’s guidelines for speed and offers suggestions to improve your page load time.

-It shows you a score based on the number of rules that your site passes.
+It shows you a score based on the number of audits that your site passes.
 Most websites get somewhere between 50-70.
 However, some website owners feel compelled to achieve 100 (the highest a page can score).

 Do You Really Need the Perfect “100” Google PageSpeed Score?

-The purpose of Google PageSpeed insights is to provide you guidelines to improve the speed and performance of your website.
+The purpose of Google PageSpeed insights is to provide you with guidelines to improve the speed and performance of your website.
 You are not required to follow these rules strictly.

-Better user experience requires a lot more than just speed.
+A better user experience requires a lot more than just speed.
 You also need to offer useful information, a better user interface, and engaging content with text, images, and videos.

 Your goal should be to create a fast website that offers a great user experience.